-• General Operating Support for Arts Organizations: To assist organizations of artistic merit in fulfilling their missions by providing funds to maintain their stability and encourage their advancement.
-These grants provide general operating support to Virginia arts organizations to continue, strengthen, and expand their programs.

-• Project Grants: To increase access to high quality arts for all Virginians; to increase opportunities for artists to create and present their work; and to expand arts education opportunities for young people.
+- General Operating Support for Arts Organizations: To assist organizations of artistic merit in fulfilling their missions by providing funds to maintain their stability and encourage their advancement.
+These grants provide general operating support to Virginia arts organizations to continue, strengthen, and expand their programs. - Project Grants: To increase access to high quality arts for all Virginians; to increase opportunities for artists to create and present their work; and to expand arts education opportunities for young people.
 This grant program supports a wide variety of arts activities and is open to any not-for-profit organization presenting the arts.
 It is one of the Commission's most competitive grant programs.
 Generally, the Commission will not support the same project for more than three years.
-The Commission will favor applications for the creation and/or production of new works by Virginia artists.
-Project applications from General Operating Support grantees should be for new programs or significant expansion of existing programs.

-• Technical Assistance Grants: To assist arts organizations in improving their artistic quality, community service, or management.
+The Commission will favor applications for the creation and/or production of new works by Virginia artists. - Technical Assistance Grants: To assist arts organizations in improving their artistic quality, community service, or management.
 These grants are designed to provide outside help for organizations on particular problems.
-The Commission staff will help organizations find the appropriate consultants or workshops for their needs, if requested.

-• Technology Enhancement Grants: To build the administrative capacity of Virginia arts organizations through grants for the purchase of technology appropriate to the needs of each organization.
+The Commission staff will help organizations find the appropriate consultants or workshops for their needs, if requested. - Technology Enhancement Grants: To build the administrative capacity of Virginia arts organizations through grants for the purchase of technology appropriate to the needs of each organization.
 Technology Enhancement Grants are designed for the purchase of technology hardware and software or training in the uses of technology.
-This grant is intended to help organizations strengthen their administrative and artistic structures in order to provide better services for the public.

-• Local Government Challenge Grants: To encourage local governments to support the arts.
+This grant is intended to help organizations strengthen their administrative and artistic structures in order to provide better services for the public. - Local Government Challenge Grants: To encourage local governments to support the arts.
 The Commission will match, up to \$5,000, subject to funds available, tax monies given by independent town, city, and county governments to arts organizations.
-The money, which does not include school arts budgets or arts programming by parks and recreation departments, may be granted either by a local arts commission/council or directly by the governing board.

-• Touring Assistance Program: To increase opportunities for Virginians to experience high-quality performing arts events.
+The money, which does not include school arts budgets or arts programming by parks and recreation departments, may be granted either by a local arts commission/council or directly by the governing board. - Touring Assistance Program: To increase opportunities for Virginians to experience high-quality performing arts events.